 Skip to Main Content

-Blog READ TIME: 1 min
+Blog READ TIME: 13 mins

 Donor database buyer’s guide: Choosing the best solution

-A good donor database doesn’t just store your nonprofit organization’s data — it also allows you to leverage that data to optimize your communication, engagement, and fundraising strategies so you can further your cause.
-This makes selecting a donor database for your organization an important project that deserves serious consideration and effort.
+A good donor database doesn’t just store your nonprofit organization’s data — it also allows you to leverage that data to optimize your communication, engagement, and donor acquisition strategies so you can further your cause.

 What is a donor database?

-A donor database, otherwise known as a nonprofit constituent relationship management (CRM) system, is software that allows organizations to track and utilize important data about their donors, volunteers, and other supporters.
-For nonprofits, this database is a centralized source of truth for everything from donor contact details to when a supporter is most likely to give.
+A nonprofit donor database, otherwise known as a nonprofit constituent relationship management (CRM) system, is software that allows organizations to track and utilize important data about their donors, volunteers, and other supporters.

-The information stored in your donor database can be used to personalize messages to supporters, identify potential major donors, evaluate the success of fundraising campaigns, and much more.
-A robust database makes it easy to collect and manage relevant data, allowing you to:
+The information stored in your donor database software can be used to personalize messages to supporters, identify potential major donors, evaluate the success of fundraising campaigns, and much more.

 In addition to all the benefits that come with unified data, some donor databases have even more features to benefit your nonprofit.
 Automation, bulk communication tools, and more can help you engage your donors successfully and surpass your fundraising goals.